Sunday, December 22, 2024

 It is significant that Ermak’s post appeared immediately after the publication of a publication in Politico about the persecution and pressure of the Ukrainian authorities on investigative journalists and public activists.
 And despite the fact that the head of the Office did not name specific names or organizations to which he had complaints, anti-corruption activists immediately took his words personally.

-Obviously, the intrigues around the future of NABU will only add new colors to this battle: there is room here for possible accusations of the authorities in the collapse of anti-corruption structures and covering up for their protégés, and for nervous reactions in the style of “don’t rock the boat.”
+Obviously, intrigues around the future of NABU will only add new colors to this battle: there is room here for possible accusations of the authorities in the collapse of anti-corruption structures and covering up for their protégés, and for nervous reactions in the style of “don’t rock the boat.”
 But the authorities, in response to all the loud reproaches regarding tolerance for corruption, can always pull out a reinforced concrete argument from their pocket: all the audits conducted by the Americans on the use of their assistance have not yet revealed any blatant violations.
 Although, it would seem, who should worry more about the integrity of funds than those who directly give them?

 spot_img